 The city’s geography, weather, and history make it a great city for running.
-And if you like hill running, this is your city!
 There are two great spots to run along the Tejo (Tagus) River: west, along a 5-mile path to Belem; and a spectacular, modern section from the Oceanarium east through Parque das Nações and Parque de Tejo.
 A lovely downtown (Baixa) run along the wide Av. de Liberdade to Eduardo VII Park features important squares and buildings.
 If you like hilly running, this is your city — huff it up the narrow streets, lanes, and stairs of the Bairro Alto or Alfama neighborhoods, to the Castle or one of the Miradouros (view points).
 The largest park is Monsanto, which has great running options and is now well connected to downtown via a recently completed ‘green corridor’.
 For a fantastic coastal run, take a 30-minute train ride to the port village of Cascais and enjoy a spectacular 10 km path along the Atlantic.

 The weather is mild year-round, and summers are hot but not terribly so.
 There’s good transport, from historic tram lines up some of the hills (Elevador), to a metro system that covers a good part of the city.
 High speed trains connect to other important spots in Portugal.

 Notes: Much of the surface of the older part of town and some running paths are limestone, which can be slippery.
 Also, nearly all of our Lisbon routes are well lit at night — even the bike/ped. paths!